-Once you've decided to embrace a generation into greatness, you'll be jaw dropped in discovering that this generation is looking for you.
-Me?
+Once you've decided to live a life that outlives you, you'll be jaw dropped in discovering that there is someone looking for you.
+Me you say?
 Yes, you!
 It may be hard for you to wrap your mind around, you may find it befuddling, but I assure you it's true.

 Perhaps you're thinking; "Oh Yeah?
 You don't know the mistakes I've made with my own children."
 Maybe your own biological children are rebellious, emotionally distant.
 Maybe they even hate you.
-You may be filled with deep regrets, wishing you'd been more attentive, more present, more intentional, less preoccupied with personal fulfillment, you've gone over and over it a thousand times.
+You may be filled with deep regrets...you wish you'd been more attentive, more present, been more intentional, less preoccupied with personal fulfillment, you've gone over and over it a thousand times.
 Time sped by and before you knew it your children were gown and perhaps bitter.
-You're not expecting them to rise and give you a world's greatest parent mug, anytime soon.
+You're not expecting them to rise up and give you a world's greatest parent mug, anytime soon.